gscontras/alternatives/README.md

 - Consider the following sentence with its desired scalar implicature:
 	- John read ***three*** books.
 		&not; [John read four books]
-- And the sentence's potential alternatives:
+- And some of the sentence's potential alternatives:
 	- John read four books.
 	- John read exactly three books.
-- But if both of these sentences are truly alternatives, we have no home of dervining the scalar implicature; this holds generally of symmetric alternatives
+- If both of these sentences are truly alternatives, we have no hope of deriving the scalar implicature; this holds generally of symmetric alternatives
-- A definition of symmetry:
+- A definition of ***symmetry***:
 	- Let *S*, *S1*, *S2* be three sentences.
 We say that *S1* and *S2* are ***symmetric*** alternatives of *S* if both
 		1. *S1* &cup; *S2* = *S*, and
 		2. *S1* &cap; *S2* = &empty;